Show All Answers

 The Comprehensive Plan contains a Future Land Use Map that displays the designated land uses within the City of New Smyrna Beach.
 Please contact the Planning Department at (386) 410-2800.
 Link to the

 The Comprehensive Plan contains a Future Land Use Element that describes the densities and/or intensites of the permitted land uses within the City of New Smyrna Beach.
-Please contact the Planning Department at (386) 410-2800.
-Link to the
+Please contact the Planning Department at (386) 410-2835.

 Comprehensive Plan amendments may be initiated by a Department of Development Services planner, City Commission, Planning and Zoning Board, or a property owner or lessee of property within the area proposed to be changed or affected.
-Please contact the Planning Department at (386) 410-2800 for any assistance.
-Link to
+Please contact the Planning Department at (386) 410-2835 for any assistance.

 The City of New Smyrna Beach has two (2) historic districts listed in the National Register of Historic Places.
 They are the New Smyrna Beach Historic District on the mainland and the Coronado Historic District on the beachside.
-Descriptions and maps of the historic districts are available at the following link (then on the left side of the page).
-Link to the
+Descriptions and maps of the historic districts are available from the Planning Department at email@example.com or (386) 410-2835.

 You can obtain a Garage/Yard Sale permit in the Finance Department located at City Hall, 210 Sams Ave, New Smyrna Beach, Fl 32168.
 The cost of the permit is $5 and you are permitted to have two sales per calendar year.
 For more information on the rules and regulations, please contact the Finance Department @ (386)410-2600.